-- Reflective piece focusing on the impact of your actions on the risk of harm to patients and the impact on the profession and the public - References or testimonials from your current employer
+- Clarification on Mrs Boyle's intention to practise. - Reflective piece focusing on the impact of her actions on the risk of harm to patients and the impact on the profession and the public. - References or testimonials from her current employer, including where she is not working as a Band 5 nurse. - Further evidence of her seeking employment in which the conditions of practice order would apply.

-This will be confirmed to you in writing.
+This will be confirmed to Mrs Boyle in writing.